Skip to content

 How we actually work together.

 We start slowly.
 Trauma work that moves too fast retraumatizes; trauma work that never moves leaves you in the same pattern.
-The first phase is always stabilization — helping your nervous system feel safer in the present — before we process anything from the past.
+The first phase is always stabilization, helping your nervous system feel safer in the present, and beginning to identify the protective parts that have been carrying the load, before we process anything from the past.
+(For more on why safety has to come first, see Understanding Trauma: How the Nervous System Responds and Why Healing Begins with Safety.)

 Modalities we draw from